HK4777/Titanic/README.md

 - Prediction

 ## Findings:
-- The Gradient Bosting Classifier seems to be the best classifer with the highest accuracy score (84%).
+- The Gradient Boosting Classifier seems to be the best classifer with the highest accuracy score (84%).
 However, we can notice that there was an overfit in the traning set which was reduced after hyperparameter tuning.
 - Although the accurracy scores for both the Gradient Bosting Classifier & RandomForest Classifier are the same, it is important to note that the Gradient Bosting Classifier had a higher Average accuracy score (81%) compared to the RandomForest classifer.

 ## Future Work